raincatcher-beta/raincatcher-documentation/Getting-Started.md

   ** The apps are now created, configured, and deployed. **

-10. Check the web app deploment in RHMAP
+10. Check the web app deployment in RHMAP
   1. Select the **Projects** header menu item.
   2. Select the **wfm-demo** project.
   3. Select the web app.